Encouraging a physically active lifestyle

 - Take the stairs rather than lifts or escalators (could count the stairs to make it more fun).

-- A toddler can push their doll in their push chair to encourage them to walk.
+- A toddler can push their soft toy or doll in their push chair to encourage them to walk.

-- Toddler can help to sweep using the brush from a dustpan and brush
+- Child can help to sweep using the brush from a dustpan and brush.

 In the garden